-The fair value of the fixed interest securities fluctuates with changes in the market interest rates.
-This sensivity of the TI portfolio is measured through the 'average effective duration'.
-The fund manager managing the TI portfolio aims for a duration of the bond portfolio of approximately four and a half to five years (a lower or higher duration can be accepted).
-The fund manager does not normally actively manage interest rate risks related to the TI portfolio (duration 31/12/2015: 3.8, 31/12/2014: 3.8).
+The market value of the fixed interest securities fluctuates with changes in the market interest rates.
+This sensitivity of the TI portfolio is measured through the 'duration'.
+The fund manager managing the TI portfolio aims for a duration of the bond portfolio of approximately four to six years.
+The fund manager does not normally actively manage interest rate risks related to the TI portfolio (duration 31/12/2016: 5.1, 31/12/2015: 3.8, 31/12/2014: 3.8).